spryker/spryker-docs/docs/scos/user/features/202108.0/product-feature-overview/product-feature-overview.md

 Product variants are always a part of an abstract product.
 Abstract product and all its product variants share the same URL.

 In this example, a T-shirt, which is an abstract product, is available in sizes S, M, and L, which are three different product variants, each having its own stock.
 When you search *T-shirt* on the Storefront, it's the abstract product that appears as the search result.
 A Storefront user can only buy one of the product variants.
-On the *Product details* page of the abstract product, they select and add to cart one of the product variants: S, M, L.
+On the **Product Details** page of the abstract product, they select and add to cart one of the product variants: S, M, L.

 ### Product information inheritance